Variational Transfer Learning using Cross-Domain Latent Modulation: Experiments

 For the scenario of LineMod3D, the images of the real objects with different backgrounds are transferred to the source (synthetic 3D) images with a black background.
 We only use the image's RGB channel, and the depth image is not included in the inputs during the evaluation.
 Our CDLM can generate realistic synthetic images for the adaptation.
 Due to the 3D style, the generation of the target gives different poses.
 For example, in Fig.\ref{fig:ch4_linemod}, different poses of the iron object are obtained from different trials.

 Next, we investigate the visualization of the latent embedding of the high-dimensional representations using the t-SNE visualization~\cite{Maaten2008} of deep representations ($\bm h_s, \bm h_t$) and latent encodings ($\bm{\ddot{z}}_{st}, \bm{\ddot{z}}_{ts}$) w.r.t source and target, respectively.
 Fig.~\ref{fig:ch4_tsne_mnistm_mnist_h} - \ref{fig:ch4_tsne_mnistm_mnist_z} are the visualizations for the task MNISTM-MNIST and \ref{fig:ch4_tsne_mnist_usps_h} - \ref{fig:ch4_tsne_mnist_usps_z} for the task MNIST-USPS.
-Both visualizations demonstrate a good alignment between the source and the target.
-The t-SNE embeddings of $\bm h$ vectors also show that the high-level deep representations are aligned with data distribution information, supporting our algorithm design.
+Both visualizations demonstrate a good alignment between the source and target data resulted in the cross-modulated latent space, confirming the effectiveness of our algorithm design.